-Tübingen is a small university town, located in the Baden-Württemberg state, just 30 km southwest from Stuttgart and it takes only 45 min to get there.
+Tübingen is a small university town located in the Baden-Württemberg state, just 30 km southwest of Stuttgart, and it takes only 45 min to get there.

 You can consider visiting Tübingen as a day trip from Stuttgart.
 That will be fairly enough to cover all walkable sights.

-Many people say that Tübingen resembles the town of Oxford in England – both are home to a prestigious university, are studded with historical buildings and on a sunny day, people sail down the river in traditional punts.
+Many people say that Tübingen resembles the town of Oxford in England – both are home to prestigious universities, are enriched with many historical buildings, and on a sunny day, people sail down the river in traditional punts.

 The highlight of Tubingen is the city center full of crooked half-timbered houses, which are typical south German-style, but also small alleys and nice old churches.

-It’s worth to hike up, because of the scenic view on the red-shingled rooftops of the old town on one side, and the Neckar River on the other.
+It’s worth hiking up because of the scenic view on the red-shingled rooftops of the old town on one side and the Neckar River on the other.